 The face-to-face Bullying, Harassment & Sexual Misconduct disclosure training for People Managers launched on 26th May 2022.
 The purpose of this full-day skill-based training is to ensure that people managers are equipped with the skills and knowledge to support individuals in each area impacted by bullying, harassment or sexual misconduct and to help facilitate a resolution at the earliest possible opportunity.
 It is essential that People Manager undertake this training.
 The comprehensive training is delivered by Andrea Adams Consultancy via virtual and in-person sessions in an interactive way and includes bespoke case studies and video scenarios.

-There are numerous sessions available in 2022-23.
-If you are a People Manager with one or more reports and haven't received an email from Prof. Colin Scott about this training in May 2022, and/or from EDI in December 2022 or March 2023, please contact email@example.com
+There are numerous sessions throughout the year for managers.
+If you are a people manager with one or more reports and haven't received an email from Prof. Colin Scott about this training in May 2022, and/or from EDI in 2023, please contact firstname.lastname@example.org

 Participants are asked to complete the 1-hour online Brightspace course "Building a Respectful Culture at UCD" in advance to gain an understanding of key issues around bullying, harassment and sexual misconduct.
 See below for more information on this online training and contact email@example.com in case of any questions.

 Building a Respectful Culture at UCD (online employee course)

 - 99% of participants would recommend this course to a colleague

 - 91% of participants feel more confident about recognising inappropriate behaviours (bullying, harassment and sexual misconduct)

 - 95% understand the importance of being an active bystander and would intervene in bullying, harassment or sexual misconduct situations, if safe to do so